coletonodonnell/coleton.io/content/posts/algo.md

 #### Circular Array Implementation

-Though it is possible to implement the queue with just a normal array, the issue arrises of what is known as the **rightward drift problem.** You can look into that on your own, but it makes a normal array implementation impossible.
+Though it is possible to implement the queue with just a normal array, an issue arises which is known as the **rightward drift problem.** You can look into that on your own, but it makes a normal array implementation impossible.
 A normal array implementation would look something like this:

 ```cpp
 class BadArrayQueue